mark-mcdermott/drivetracks-wip-nuxt3/README.md

   <Footer />
 </template>
 ```
-- `npm run front-and-back-dev`-> Should be some ok looking homepage content now with a h1, some body copy and two buttons
+- `npm run front-and-back-dev`-> Should be our homepage from before, but now also with a header and footer section
 - run `^ + c` in both panes to kill the servers
 - now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png` so it will take a new baseline image screenshot to compare to going forward.
 - `npm run e2e-tests` -> header and footer component tests should pass and homepage end-to-end test should also pass